kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

 ##### k8s_nodes

-Allows a custom defintion of worker nodes giving the operator full control over individual node flavor and availability zone placement.
+Allows a custom definition of worker nodes giving the operator full control over individual node flavor and availability zone placement.
 To enable the use of this mode set the `number_of_k8s_nodes` and `number_of_k8s_nodes_no_floating_ip` variables to 0.
 Then define your desired worker node configuration using the `k8s_nodes` variable.